nslogan/logansnotes-deprecated/inbox/PROJECTS.md

 ### Markdown Generation

 Right now I'm using [commonmarker](https://github.com/gjtorikian/commonmarker) which is a Ruby wrapper for [libcmark-gfm](https://github.com/github/cmark-gfm), GitHub's fork of the reference parser for CommonMark.
 However, I don't see any reason to keep using this when there's a Python wrapper that does the same thing - [cmarkgfm](https://github.com/theacodes/cmarkgfm).
 I haven't tried it out yet but I will and hopefully it's just as easy to use.
 I don't know Ruby right now and don't plan to learn it for this project.
 Additionally, a number of other tools I plan to use are Python-base so this would make the pipeline slightly less complicated.
+[Here's](https://github.com/github/markup) a description of GitHub's markdown rendering pipeline.

 #### Syntax Highlighting